KiiPlatform/ebisu/tio/README.md

     The task creation is requested once when the `tio_updater_start()` method is invoked.

-    This task is responsible for periodicaly updates the IoT device state with the specified interval.
+    This task is responsible for periodically updates the IoT device state with the specified interval.

     This task executes callbacks set by following APIs.